joeldrapper/strict_ivars/README.md

 #### Dynamic evals

 There is a small additional cost to dynamically evaluating code via `eval`, `class_eval`, `module_eval`, `instance_eval` and `binding.eval`.
 Dynamic evaluation usually only happens at boot time but it can happen at runtime depending on how you use it.

+## Stability

+Strict Ivars has 100% line and branch coverage and there are no known false-positives, false-negatives or bugs.

 ## Uninstall